Choosing the Right Tree for a Magical Christmas

 Silver adds sparkle and elegance, balancing the calm of blue decorations.

-Stick to two or three main colors to keep the design cohesive and avoid clutter.
-This year I bought some beautiful unique decorations from Bents.
-They have the most amazing choclate toned baubles which i loved.
-Plus they had lots of statment bows which are so on trend this year.
+Stick to two or three main colours to keep the design cohesive and avoid clutter.
+This year, I bought some beautiful unique decorations from Bents.
+They have the most amazing chocolate-toned baubles, which I loved.
+Plus, they had lots of statement bows that are so on trend this year.

 Lighting Your Tree

 Lighting sets the mood and highlights your decorations.
-One of the main reasons I love balsam hill is their pre lit trees are absolutly impeccable, no messing with unravelling wires!!
+One of the main reasons I love Balsam Hill is their pre-lit trees are absolutely impeccable—no messing with unravelling wires!
 Follow these tips for a warm, inviting glow:

-Warm white lights create a cozy atmosphere that complements traditional decor better than bright white or colored lights.
+Warm white lights create a cozy atmosphere that complements traditional decor better than bright white or coloured lights.

 A good rule is 100 lights per foot of tree height.
 For example, a 6-foot tree should have about 600 lights.